Home/Blog/How to Become a Real Estate Transaction Coordinator (2025)

 First-10-Deals Roadmap

-1. Shadow a seasoned TC for two full transactions.
+1. Shadow a seasoned TC through two full transactions.

-3. Pick one TM platform and get certified.
+3. Pick one TM platform and complete its certification.

 4. Offer first file free to three local agents.

-5. Raise your rate after you’ve managed 10 concurrent deals flawlessly.
+5. Raise rates after you’ve managed 10 concurrent deals flawlessly.

 Keep Sharpening Your Edge

-• Communities: “Transaction Coordinators for Real Estate” on Facebook.
+• Communities: “Transaction Coordinators for Real Estate” (Facebook)

 Final Word

 Faster, cleaner closings are the future.
-TCs who serve clients effectively by pairing airtight processes with smart automation will own that future.
+TCs who pair airtight processes with smart automation will own that future.
 Grab a best-in-class platform, tighten your checklist, and become the friction-killer every top agent needs.

 Casey Spaulding

 Casey brings over two decades of experience as a real estate investor and co-founder at DocJacket.
-A former Chief Career Counselor in the United State Navy.
+A former Chief Career Counselor in the United States Navy.

 Legal Disclaimer